SergeyReizman/My_Simple_Portfolio/README.md

 #### **Enhanced Visual Design:**
 - Ocean-inspired themes with light and deep blues for a cohesive aesthetic.
 - Subtle hover effects on buttons, links, and project cards for improved interaction feedback.
 - Alternating background colors to visually separate content sections.
+- **Interactive Section Hover Effects**: Added hover effects on section headings to improve interactivity and make the sections more engaging for users.

 #### **Future Features:**
 - Blog section for updates on learning and projects.